Chapter

 concourse.
 “The witches who lived here could make seats for themselves

-hollow trunk.
+trunk.
 They just pulled them up from the wood, like plucking

 mushrooms,” I showed her with my hand.
 “It was some kind of spell—”